ainthek/ui-testing/README.md

 ## webdriverio
 Selenium 2.0 bindings for NodeJS

-Most of the Selenium WebDriver Wire Protocol is already implemented and wraped in useful commands.
+Most of the Selenium WebDriver Wire Protocol is already implemented and wrapped in useful commands.

-Adding helper functions, or more complicated sets and combi- nations of existing commands is simple and really useful
+Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful

 WebdriverIO works in combination with most of the TDD and BDD test frameworks in the JavaScript world.